Pepin the Short: Assumption of power

 Pepin's father Charles Martel died in 741.
 He divided the rule of the Frankish kingdom between Pepin and his elder brother, Carloman, his surviving sons by his first wife: Carloman became Mayor of the Palace of Austrasia, Pepin became Mayor of the Palace of Neustria.
 Grifo, Charles's son by his second wife, Swanahild (also known as Swanhilde), demanded a share in the inheritance, but he was besieged in Laon, forced to surrender and imprisoned in a monastery by his two half-brothers.

-In the Frankish realm the unity of the kingdom was essentially connected with the person of the king.
+In the Frankish realm, the kingdom's unity was essentially connected with the king's person.
 So Carloman, to secure this unity, raised the Merovingian Childeric to the throne (743).
-Then in 747 Carloman resolved to entering a monastery after years of consideration.
+Then, in 747, Carloman resolved to enter a monastery after years of consideration.
 This left Francia in the hands of Pepin as sole mayor of the palace and dux et princeps Francorum.

 At the time of Carloman's retirement, Grifo escaped his imprisonment and fled to Duke Odilo of Bavaria, who was married to Hiltrude, Pepin's sister.
-Pepin put down the renewed revolt led by his half-brother and succeeded in completely restoring the boundaries of the kingdom.
+Pepin put down the renewed revolt led by his half-brother and successfully restored the kingdom's boundaries.

-Under the reorganization of Francia by Charles Martel, the dux et princeps Francorum was the commander of the armies of the kingdom, in addition to his administrative duties as mayor of the palace.
+Under the reorganization of Francia by Charles Martel, the dux et princeps Francorum was the commander of the kingdom's armies, in addition to his administrative duties as mayor of the palace.

 First Carolingian king

 As mayor of the palace, Pepin was formally subject to the decisions of Childeric III, who had only the title of king, with no power.
-Since Pepin had control over the magnates and actually had the power of a king, he now addressed to Pope Zachary a suggestive question:
+Since Pepin had control over the magnates and had the power of a king, he now addressed to Pope Zachary a suggestive question: